 11. "More than 500 communities around the country employ the use of red-light or speed cameras to nab drivers who disobey traffic rules, the Insurance Institute of Highway Safety reports," stated a March 21, 2018, article.

 What is irritating to me is the short "yellow light cycle" on many traffic lights.

 If yellow light cycles are short to drivers of cars, I can only imagine how short they are for big rigs!

 This situation is plenty of motivation for truckers to have an attorney firm on retainer through a type of pre-paid legal service.

-On our site, we go over trucker legal help
+On our site, we go over trucker legal help and trucker attorney qualifications.

 My husband Mike and I wish you -- and all professional truck drivers -- safe travels and lots of money saving opportunities on the road.